 Standing up slowly will help your body get used to the change in position and blood

 pressure.
 If this problem continues or gets worse, talk to your doctor.

 Tell your doctor if you suffer from nausea or vomiting when taking SEVREDOL tablets.

-speak to your doctor.
-Your doctor may prescribe some medicine to help.
+your medicine.
+If this happens speak to your doctor.
+Your doctor may prescribe some

 Tell your doctor if taking SEVREDOL tablets causes constipation.